nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 </div>
 <div class="narrow">

-This concept, also known as means reduction, is a key part of a comprehensive suicide prevention strategy.
+Means reduction is a key part of a comprehensive suicide prevention strategy.
 Many people who attempt suicide do so during a short-term crisis, and therefore spend relatively little time thinking about the attempt before taking action ([according to one study of suicide attempt survivors, nearly half spent less than 10 minutes](https://www.hsph.harvard.edu/means-matter/means-matter/duration/)).
 For these people especially, access to means of self-harm can be the difference between thinking about suicide and actually going through with it.

 The means reduction approach can be applied to homicides, too.
 [Data shows that where there are more guns, there is more homicide](https://www.hsph.harvard.edu/hicrc/firearms-research/guns-and-death/).
 So if there are fewer guns, we can expect to see fewer homicide deaths.

-Suicide and homicide don't just affect the immediate victims.
-The impacts radiate, potentially widening disparities and additionally causing stress, trauma, and other negative health effects for victims’ friends, neighbors, colleagues and family members.
-[In communities where New Yorkers are more likely to experience either homicide or suicide, violence is both a personal and public health concern](/data-stories/violence).
+Each of these deaths is a tragedy—but by limiting access to the leading mechanisms of homicide and suicide, NYC has opportunities to prevent deaths among young and middle-aged adults.

-Explore the data fully in the chart below: hover over the bubbles for the tooltips, or click on an age-group to get more detailed data.
+Explore more data here:

 </div>
 <div class="wide my-4">